ak9024/adiatma.tech/README.md

 ### Stack

-- go to serve API's
+- Go to serve API's
 - Vanilla JS as a static site for home
 - Docker for image and container
 - Caddy for web server handle auto HTTPS and reverse proxy